 Dr. Albert Lilly holds a Bachelor of Music degree from DePauw University (Greencastle, IN), a Master of Music degree from Jordan College/Conservatory of Music at Butler University (Indianapolis, IN), and a Doctor of Music degree from the Indiana University Jacobs School of Music (Bloomington, IN).
-He currently serves as the instructor of trumpet and horn at Marian University (Indianapolis, IN) and adjunct professor in the College of Adult and Graduate Studies at Indiana Wesleyan University (Marion, IN).
+He currently is an Assistant Professor of Music, the Assistant Director and Arranger for the Marching Band, director of the brass choir, and professor of trumpet and horn at Marian University (Indianapolis, IN).
 He works with more than 15 high school band programs throughout the country as arranger, consultant, or program coordinator.
 Dr. Lilly previously worked with programs including Monrovia Schools (Monrovia, IN), the Carmel School District (Carmel, IN), and Martinsville Schools (Martinsville, IN).

 As a trumpeter, Dr. Lilly serves as the principal trumpet of the Hendricks Symphony Orchestra (Avon, IN) as part of the Hendricks Symphonic Society (Avon, IN).
 He has also performed as a guest soloist with many wind ensembles, jazz ensembles, and orchestras nationally, and served as a substitute performer with orchestras from New York to San Francisco.
 His trumpet work can be heard on National Public Radio, ESPN, and CBS Records in addition to his substantial commercial and jingle work for the Indianapolis, Terre Haute, and Greencastle area radio and television markets.
 Dr. Lilly is Calendar Editor for the International Trumpet Guild and holds membership in the Indiana Bandmasters' Association, the American Society of Composers, Authors, and Publishers (ASCAP), the College Music Society, Phi Mu Alpha Sinfonia, Pi Kappa Lambda, and Pi Lambda Theta.
 He has presented topics at the Indiana Music Educator’s Association Professional Development Conference on mutes and the muting of brass instruments and on designs of shows for small marching bands.